 Internships with the OC Crime Lab are unpaid positions, and the background investigation can take two - three months to process.
-Applicants are generally expected to have some knowledge and/or education in crime scene Investigation, or a closely related field.
-Once an application is made, the selection process includes a review of application materials, an interview and a thorough background investigation.
-Applicants who have been selected for an interview will be contacted in February, and interviews will be scheduled in March.
-Placement is offered during the late summer/fall months and may extend longer depending upon availability.
+Applicants are expected to have some knowledge and or education in crime scene investigation, or a closely related field.
+Once an application is submitted there will be a review of the submitted materials and candidates are selected for interview.
+Applicants who are selected for an interview will be contacted in February and interviews will be scheduled in March.
+Candidates who pass the oral interview will then be moved on to the background process.
+A complete and thorough background is conducted by the Orange County Sheriff’s Department.
+After passing the background candidates will submit to a polygraph test.
+Placement is offered in the late summer and early fall and may extend longer depending on the needs of the department.

 Name and Location of Agency/Department Requesting Intern:

 Orange County Sheriff-Coroner Department